Zorangeorge/MTA-Dystopia-The-Incident/README.md

 https://discord.gg/Zs5bWSX

 ## Installation:
-1.Copy all files in your 'Resources' folder.
+1. Copy all files in your 'Resources' folder.
 Some resources (like 'killmessages') might be already present in your MTA installation - make sure you delete the original resources and use those provided here.

-2.Edit the mtaserver.conf file for your server, and replace the <resource/> lines with the following:
+2. Edit the mtaserver.conf file for your server, and replace the < resource [...]> lines with the following:

     <resource src="admin" startup="1" protected="0" />
     <resource src="defaultstats" startup="1" protected="0" />